 4. Going into science research (does not apply to medical school)

 Check out the official requirements at the NSF GRFP website.
 Here is the more detailed NSF presentation on the requirements.
 The deadlines are usually the last week of October, but it is never too early to start.

 Basic Outline of Application Process

-You will need to get three letters of reference
+You will need to get at least three letters of reference

 And that's really it.
 The challenge is to sell yourself in 5 pages and to successful address the two criteria.

 Look at advice from past winners.
 There are lots of great advice out there, but in an interest to not overload you, here are my personal top choices.
 You can find more in my examples table at the bottom of the page.

 Read an example essay.
 I have posted all of my essays (and others) as well as my ratings sheets at the bottom of this page and organized into them into a table.
 Personally, I found this extremely useful and I have to give credit to two University of Wisconsin NSF GRFP winners who shared their essays with me, without which I was struggling on how to start the application.

 For current discussions on the application process, check out this years NSF GRFP discussion at The GradCafe Forums.
 Some past years discussions include: 2020-2021, 2019-2020, 2018-2019, 2017-2018, 2016-2017, 2015-2016, 2014-2015, 2013-2014, 2012-2013, 2011-2012, and 2010-2011.

 Every essay should address both Intellectual Merit and Broader Impacts.